0ameyasr/VB-AF/README.md

     ... # Post-process the results
 ```

+## How It Works

+VB-AF is not some random prompt generator.
+It's a systematic fuzzer that exploits two documented weaknesses in transformer-based models:

+1.  **Attention Dilution:** The framework aims to overwhelm the model's context window with high-entropy but semantically valid noise, generated from a token vocabulary.
+This forces the model's attention to spread thin, weakening its ability to enforce safety protocols.
+2.  **"Lost in the Middle":** The core payload is strategically injected into the middle of the noisy context.
+This targets the empirically observed weakness of LLMs where their attention is least effective, forcing the model to expend more attention to find the true instruction. **(Liu et al. [TACL](https://aclanthology.org/2024.tacl-1.9/) 2024)**

+The result is a state analogous to **'cognitive dissonance'**, where the model's internal reasoning shortcuts its safety alignment to deliver a "helpful" response, leading to a reward-hack in most documented cases.

 ## Full Documentation

 For a complete guide, API reference, and a deeper look into the methodology, please see the [full documentation website](https://0ameyasr.github.io/VB-AF/).

+## Contributing

+Contributions are welcome!
+Whether it's reporting a bug, suggesting a new feature (or optimization), or submitting a PR, your input will be valued.
+Please see the **[Contribution Guidelines](https://github.com/0ameyasr/vbaf/blob/main/CONTRIBUTING.md)** for detailed instructions on how to get started.